kevmor11/gva_test/README.md

 ## Features
 - Users can upload posts with a Title, Description, Email, and Text Body
 - Posts can be viewed by most recently added
-- From the command line, you my also view the 5 most recent posts in the command line by typing the command `list`
+- From the command line, you may also view the 5 most recent posts by typing the command `list`

 ## Technologies
 Node.js, Express, HTML5, CSS3